www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2023-10-02-provide-scheduling-tool-for-schools-in-general.md

     * [ ] Create weekly deployment task.
     * [ ] Create application builder.
         * [ ] Cache m2.
+        * [ ] Avoid building RCP application, in order to avoid build error.
 * [ ] Add missing points of this ticket to the changelogs.
 ## Tasks to be planned in other tickets
 * [ ] User should be able to define part of the solution.